Prototypical Graph Contrastive Learning: Prototypical Graph Contrastive Learning

-where $\mu_{i}$ and $\sigma_{i}$ are the mean and standard deviation of $\mathcal{D}({\mathbf{c}_{i}, \mathbf{c}_{j}})$ for query $G_i$, respectively.
-As shown in Fig. \ref{fig:reweighted}, the reweighting strategy encourages that the lager weights are assigned to meaningful negative samples (such as from the blue and orange clusters) with a moderate prototype distance to the query and less weights to too easy negative samples (e.g., from the purple cluster) and ``false'' negative samples (from the nearby cyan cluster).
+As shown in Fig. \ref{fig:reweighted}, the reweighting strategy encourages that lager weights are assigned to meaningful negative samples (such as from the blue and orange clusters) with a moderate prototype distance to the query and smaller weights to too easy negative samples (e.g., from the purple cluster) and ``false'' negative samples (from the nearby cyan cluster).
 The strategy is similar to those in \cite{zhao2014accelerating,lin2017focal} but they apply it on training samples under supervised learning while we adopt it for selecting negative samples of self-supervised learning.
 The final training objective couples $\mathcal{L}_\mathbf{Reweighted}$ and $\mathcal{L}_\mathbf{Consistency}$ as:

 where the constant $\lambda$ balances the reweighted contrastive loss $\mathcal{L}_\mathbf{Reweighted}$ and the consistency regularizer $\mathcal{L}_\mathbf{Consistency}$.
 This loss function is jointly minimized with respect to the prototypes $\mathbf{C}$ and the parameters $\theta$ of the graph encoder used to produce the representation $z_i$.